 - 44. A show organiser, appointed judge, ring master, exhibitor, owner or handler of a horse entered at the show may lodge a complaint alleging infringement of the rules of the EAHSC, contained in the "Blue Book".
-A complaint concerning a horse or handler is to be made in writing within 1 hour of the alleged infringement occurring.
-Any other complaint, except concerning a complaint about a judge or any other official including show organisers, is to be made in writing before the end of the show.
-A deposit of € 200,- or equivalent in local currency will be lodged with the DC and may be retained if the complaint is considered frivolous, at the DC's discretion.
+Any complaint, except concerning a complaint about a judge or any other official including show organisers, is to be made in writing before the end of the show.
+A deposit of € 200,- or equivalent in local currency will be lodged with the DC and may be retained at the DCs discretion, if the complaint is considered frivolous.
 Such forfeiture belongs to ECAHO. - 45.
 Any complaint about a judge or any other official including the show organisers is to be made in writing and signed by two individuals.
 Such complaint must contain any evidence and be sent to the ECAHO executive Secretary with full name and postal address of the complainant within 3 days of the show.
 A deposit of € 300 must be paid in accordance with the instructions and deadline given by the Executive Secretary.
-The procedure will be conducted in accordance with the Rules for Disciplinary Committees, articles 19 et seq.
+The investigation of the complaint will be conducted in accordance with the Rules for Disciplinary Committees, articles 19 et seq.